-Recently, grandparents, aunts, and uncles visited from out of town for a family event—and I wanted to think of a dish worthy of the occasion.
-I decided it was time to go “all out” and make a “big” dish that I’ve been wanting to make for a long time: “TIMPANO!”
+When my Italian-American grandparents, aunts, and uncles visited from out of town for a special family event, I wanted to think of a dish worthy of the occasion.
+I decided it was time to go “all out” and finally make Timpano.
+This dish is more of a recipe “project” than a “let’s get dinner on the table.”
+I’d been wanting to try it out since Big Night.
+Take a look at the movie clip here.

-“Timpano” is an Italian baked pasta dish that’s a meal in itself—a giant bowl of crust stuffed with delicious ingredients—pasta, meatballs, cheeses, salami, and more.
-The word timpano means “drum” in Italian.
-(If you’ve ever watched the movie Big Night, then you may have seen Timpano—the dish that stole the show.)
+“Timpano” is an Italian baked pasta dish that’s a meal in itself—a huge round dome of crust stuffed with delicious ingredients—pasta, meatballs, cheeses, salamis, and sauce.
+It’s a meal it itself.

-Now, Timpano is a big undertaking.
+Now, Timpano is an undertaking.
 Let me make sure I’m upfront about that.
-It’s one crazy Italian dish that is meant for a party—and it really helps if you have some guests in the kitchen.
+It’s one crazy Italian dish that is meant for a gathering—and it really helps if you have some guests in the kitchen.
+That said, the ingredients are not out of the ordinary: pasta, cheese, meatballs, eggs, salami, and so forth.

 5 Timpano Tips

-3. Prepare ingredients in advance: I advise making the meatballs and sauce and cooking the pasta before baking day so that you’re not overwhelmed.
+3. Prepare ingredients in advance: You can prep most everything in advance if you wish.
+I advise making the meatballs and sauce and cooking the pasta before baking day so that you’re not overwhelmed.
 At Grapelli’s, Steve said, “Next time, just ask us for the sauce and I’ll get the meatballs for you, too.”
 He gave me a sauce sample—and I’m not sure I’ve ever tasted better.
 Two more time-savers if you need them!

 4. Create an assembly line: Before filling the Timpano, you need to set out individual bowls with ALL of your chopped cheese, salami, and eggs (we omitted yolks due to a no-yolk guest), plus your pasta and sauce.
 I mean it!
 You must have everything ready to go pronto on the counter because you need to layer in all the ingredients before the dough dries out.
 All ingredients should be at room temperature.

 As you layer the ingredients (not too thick!), feel free to shake the pan so that they settle; you want a firm Timpano.
-In the picture below, my husband is pressing down to make more room!
+In the picture below, my husband is pressing down to make it sturdier and to make more room!
 Fill up the pan until the ingredients are even with the edge.
 Then, cover with dough and seal it with a little olive oil.

 5. Make sure the Timpano rests for at least 30 minutes after baking!
-This is CRITICAL and a tip missing from the recipe page.
+This is CRITICAL.
 Don’t lose your Timpano!
 Here is what you do:

 - After the Timpano is finished baking and rests for 5 minutes, set a platter or cutting board on the top of the timpano pan.
 Then … DRUM ROLL … flip it over!
 My brother did the honors.